-Spread the leaves over clean and dry place or on paper towel and air dry before packing.
+Spread the leaves over a clean and dry place or on a paper towel and air dry before packing.

 Tip: Don’t store wet leaves as fungus can grow in moisture.

-Take a plastic ziploc or resealable bags and place leaves.
-You can also place paper towel under leaves for better protection.
+Take a plastic ziploc or resealable bag and place leaves.
+You can also place a paper towel under leaves for better protection.

 Tip: Remove air properly before sealing.

-Label bag with date you are storing so that you can use accordingly without forgetting when you stored.
+Label the bag with the date you are storing it so that you can use it accordingly without forgetting when you stored it.

 Place in refrigerator.